-T Mental health-related homicides Referred to the NHS England Regional Independent Investigation Team (RIIT) for consideration for an independent PSII Locally-led PSII may be required As decided by the RIIT Child deaths Refer for Child Death Overview Panel review Locally-led PSII (or other response) may be required alongside the panel review - organisations should liaise with the panel Child Death Overview Panel Deaths of persons with learning disabilities Refer for Learning Disability Mortality Review (LeDeR) Locally-led PSII (or other response) may be required alongside the LeDeR - organisations should liaise with this LeDeR programme Safeguarding incidents in which: - babies, children, or young people are on a child protection plan; looked after plan or a victim of wilful neglect or domestic abuse/violence - adults (over 18 years old) are in receipt of care and support needs from their local authority the incident relates to FGM, Prevent (radicalisation to terrorism), modern slavery and human trafficking or domestic abuse/violence.
-Refer to local authority safeguarding lead.
-Healthcare organisations must contribute towards domestic independent inquiries, joint targeted area inspections, child safeguarding practice reviews, domestic homicide reviews and any other safeguarding reviews (and inquiries) as required to do so by the local safeguarding partnership (for children) and local safeguarding adults boards Refer to your local designated professionals for child and adult safeguarding
+Montal basish valated Deferred to the NUIC England Ac decided by the DUT

+Wental health-related Referred to the NHS England As decided by the RIT

+nomicides Regional Independent

+Investigation Team (RITT) for

+consideration for an

+independent PSII

+Locally-led PSII may be

+required

+Child deaths Refer for Child Death Overview Child Death Overview Panel

+Panel review

+Locally-led PSII (or other

+response) may be required

+alongside the panel review -

+organisations should liaise

+with the panel

+Deaths of persons with Refer for Learning Disability LeDeR programme

+learning disabilities Mortality Review (LeDeR)

+Locally-led PSII (or other

+response) may be required

+alongside the LeDeR -

+organisations should liaise

+with this

+Safeguarding incidents in Refer to local authority Refer to your local designated

+which: safeguarding lead. professionals for child and

+- babies, children, or young Healthcare organisations must adult safeguarding

+people are on a child contribute towards domestic

+protection plan: looked after independent inquiries, joint

+plan or a victim of wilful targeted area inspections

+neglect or domestic child safeguarding practice

+abuse/violence reviews domestic homicide

+reviews, domestic hornelde

+- adults (over 18 years old) are safeguarding reviews (and

+in receipt of care and support inquiries) as required to do so

+no ede from their local hu the legal sefectuarding

+needs from their local by the local saleguarding

+authority. partnership (for children) and

+- the incident relates to FGM, local safeguarding adults

+Prevent (radicalisation to boards

+terrorism), modern slavery and

+human trafficking or domestic

+abuse/violence.